Egyptian Food Bank Prepares Free Food Boxes To Alleviate Hunger In Egypt, Gaza In Ramadan

-CAIRO, Mac 11 (NNN-XINHUA) – Workers and volunteers with the non-profit organisation Egyptian Food Bank (EFB), are working nonstop to prepare free food boxes for those underprivileged, both in Egypt and the neighbouring besieged Gaza Strip, as the Muslim holy month of Ramadan starts today.
+(MENAFN- Daily News Egypt) Workers and volunteers with the non-profit organization Egyptian Food Bank (EFB) are working nonstop to prepare free food boxes for those underprivileged both in Egypt and the neighboring besieged Gaza Strip, as the Muslim holy month of Ramadan will start on Monday.

 Raising the slogan of“Food: the Essence of Life,” surrounded by trucks and forklifts for loading and transporting food boxes, the five-story EFB headquarters is welcoming its highest season for the past 20 years.

-“We provide supplies to about 3,700 community-based organisations nationwide, with nearly five million registered indigents,” said Ibrahim Shaheen, director of the supply chain sector, at the EFB, adding that, the organisation has about 120 direct workers in packaging and warehouses, while the total number of employees is about 1,000.
+“We provide supplies to about 3,700 community-based organizations nationwide, with nearly 5 million registered indigents,” said Ibrahim Shaheen, director of the supply chain sector at the EFB, adding that the organization has about 120 direct workers in packaging and warehouses, while the total number of employees is about 1,000.

-“We prepare boxes named 'Ramadan Joy,' containing various food products,” including beans, rice, sugar, and macaroni, while the rest include dry dates, cheese, milk, cooking oil, etc., he said.
+“We prepare boxes named 'Ramadan Joy' containing various food products,” including beans, rice, sugar, and macaroni, while the rest of items like dry dates, cheese, milk, cooking oil, etc., he said.

-25-year-old Mohamed Gamal Taha is a warehouse manager, at an energy company, who has been volunteering with the EFB since 2019, and has formed his own team of about 150 volunteers.
+The 25-year-old Mohamed Gamal Taha is a warehouse manager at an energy company, who has been volunteering with the EFB since 2019 and has formed his own team of about 150 volunteers.

-“I once saw EFB boxes that I took part in preparing, being distributed in my neighbourhood.
+“I once saw EFB boxes that I took part in preparing being distributed in my neighborhood.
 It makes me happy to see the boxes I prepare to reach people, and this has encouraged me to expand my team of volunteers,” the young man told Xinhua.

 “We love to exert greater efforts until these boxes reach Gaza,” he added.